Wednesday, February 29, 2012

 Chickens, Bert?
 Really?
 Chickens?

-Two days ago we towed IMG_1484through the remainder of the Florida Panhandle and just across the Georgia border to the place where a full size submarine surfaces out of a grassy lawn.
+Two days ago we towed through the remainder of the Florida Panhandle and just across the Georgia border to the place where a full size submarine surfaces out of a grassy lawn.
 Oh yes.

 We proceeded dutifully beside the Kings Bay Submarine Base, and, turning our backs on the perfectly beautiful Crooked River State Park, wheeled into the Big Wheel RV Park.
 We were here on the undiluted rave recommendation of one of our heroes, Bert Gildart, adventurer, explorer and world class nature photographer.
 Bert wanders our National Parks, enduring privations (when away from his Airstream), facing down wild animals (duh? that’s his game).
 Surely, if he warns us away from Crooked River into our first private campground, it must be because the conditions there are too extreme for more risk adverse old Airstreamers like us – hordes of biting insects perhaps? or free ranging armadillos?
 Have there been Maltese Pythons sighted this far north?
 Other inducements offered by Bert were the friendly folks and the Sunday POTLUCK!
 (Now Al loves potlucks.
 A table load of everyone’s best dish, what’s not to love?)